meshi-va/learn-terraform-data-sources-app/README.md

   // ...
 }
 ```
-By slicing the `private_subnet_cidr_blocks` variable in the `variables.tf` file, I define the first and the third object as the subnets to be used:
+By slicing the `private_subnet_cidr_blocks` variable in the `variables.tf` file, I define the first and the second object as the subnets to be used:

 ```hcl
 variable "private_subnet_cidr_blocks" {